Press Contact

 C

-hinese orchestra and philharmonic orchestra from Shanghai International Studies University (SISU) co-hosted a spring orchestra concert by SISU’s lake on April 9, giving students access to artistic experience.
+hinese orchestra and philharmonic orchestra from Shanghai International Studies University (SISU) co-hosted a spring orchestra concert by SISU’s campus lake on April 9, giving students access to artistic experience.

 SISU String Ensemble and SISU Chinese Orchestra performed an outdoor concert by Mirror Lake as the sun went down, attracting over 200 viewers.

-40 students performed eight pieces, including western classics like "City of Stars" and "Tequila", and Chinese music such as "Liangzhu" and "Dayu", some of which were performed by only one orchestra.
+A total of 40 students performed eight pieces, including western classics like "City of Stars" and "Tequila", and Chinese music such as "Liangzhu" and "Dayu", some of which were performed by only one orchestra.
 The Chinese classical piece "Liangxiao", originally performed by the erhu, a traditional Chinese plucked string instrument, was played by the two orchestras as the finale.

-"It is really romantic to hold a show by the lake on the campus, especially in spring.
+"It is really romantic to hold a show by the lake on campus, especially in spring.
 The pieces are all very beautiful," said Zhao Shu, one of the audiences.

-"It is the first time that the two orchestras have combined their sounds.
-We have prepared for this concert for a long time," said Zhao Yifan, the head of SISU String Ensemble.
+It is the first time that the two orchestras have combined their sounds.
+We have prepared for this concert for a long time,” said Zhao Yifan, the head of SISU String Ensemble.

 The serial courses, Arts Comprehension, offered by SISU Centre for the Arts, have become compulsory courses since 2021, providing all students opportunities for aesthetic engagement.